jitang-github/asegrm/README.md

 - --target_ancestry: Population name of the ancestry being targeted for investigation.
 All the leaves with other ancestries in the trees are masked when constructing ancestry-specific GRM.
 Ensure the name is included in the file indexed by the --local_ancestry.

-- --genetic_map: Path to the genetic map file, which is a (comma/space/tab separated) three-column file with the first column specifying the physical position in bp and the third column specifying the genetic position in cM.
-The first line will always be ignored as the header.

-- --output_path: Path to output directory

 #### Optional arguments

-- --gp: The function up-weighting recent branches.
+- --gp: Function for weighting the branches on the trees.
 Currently provide two options: gp1 and gp2.
-Compared to gp1, gp2 up-weights recent branches more heavily, potentially being able to reveal more recent/finer structures.
+By default gp2 is used. gp1 equally weights the recent and ancient branches, while gp2 puts more weight on recent branches.
+As illustrated in [our paper](https://www.cell.com/ajhg/abstract/S0002-9297(25)00247-2), putting more weight on recent branches can better reveal more recent/finer structures.

 - --rlim and --alim: Most recent time limit and most ancient time limit.
 Unit: generations.
 The two parameters are used to define a time window, only the part within the window of the trees is used when asegrm is constructing the GRM, potentially being able to reveal the structures that happened in the time window.
 See the section *Time-specific eGRM reveals dynamic relatedness through history* in [Fan et al., 2022](https://www.cell.com/ajhg/fulltext/S0002-9297(22)00112-4) for more info.

 - --left and --right: Leftmost genomic position and rightmost genomic position.
 Unit: bp.
 The two parameters are used to define a genomic interval, only the part within the interval of the trees is used when asegrm is constructing the GRM.

+#### asegrm vs egrm on estimating ancestry-unaware GRMs
+Both asegrm and [egrm](https://www.cell.com/ajhg/fulltext/S0002-9297(22)00112-4) can be used to estimate GRMs in non-admixed populations or admixed populations but without taking ancestries into account.
+The difference is that egrm equally weights recent and ancient branches on the trees while asegrm puts more weight on recent branches.
+As illustrated in [our paper](https://www.cell.com/ajhg/abstract/S0002-9297(25)00247-2), putting more weight on recent branches can better reveal recent population structures.

 #### Output
-Under the output directory, the files with the suffixs below are generated.
+If the three parameters *--leaf_ids*, *--local_ancetry*, and *--target_ancestry* are provided, under the output directory asegrm will output files with the following suffixs:

 - .trees.target_ancestry.asegrm.npy and .trees.target_ancestry.asegrm.mu.npy: Intermediate files used when running the *merge* step to generate the final ancestry-specific GRM.